cerner/fhir.cerner.com/content/millennium/r4/base/individuals/practitioner.md

 Not all practitioners have access to the electronic health record (EHR) but can be referenced by other resources to indicate that they are in some way involved in a patient's care.

-* This resource supports the following [HL7 FHIR US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} profiles:
+* This resource supports the following [HL7 FHIR US Core Implementation Guide STU 6.1.0](https://hl7.org/fhir/us/core/STU6.1/){:target="_blank"} profiles:

   * [US Core Practitioner Profile](https://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-practitioner.html){:target="_blank"}

+Note: Provider's location and contact information can be found using practitioner.Address and practitioner.Telecom

 The following fields are returned if valued: